Ksarelto/nodejs2021Q4-service/README.md

 # RS School REST service

+## Docker

+If you want to use Docker:

+- Open your IDE and run in terminal "git clone https://github.com/Ksarelto/nodejs2021Q4-service.git"
+- Run in terminal command "git checkout develop-REST-service-docker"
+- In command line run command "docker-compose up"

+If you want to download app image from Docker Hub:

+- Open your IDE and run in terminal "docker pull artsiomusc72/rest-service:latest"
+- Run in terminal command "docker run -p 4000:4000 artsiomusc72/rest-service"

+If you want to test application in Docker container:

+- Run application with Docker
+- Run in terminal command "docker exec -i -t {ID of docker container with application} sh
+- Enter command in terminal "npm run test"

 ## Logging

 - In this application is implemented logging.
 The logging object is located in **src/logging/winston.log.ts**;